JUMP TO: UNFAIR CONTRACT TERMS ACT 1977 | CONSUMER RIGHTS ACT 2015

 EXEMPTION CLAUSES – STATUTE

-Despite laws permitting the courts to invalidate certain exemption clauses they historically lacked a statutory framework which allowed them to interfere with individual contract terms.
+Despite common law rules (see Exemption Clauses page) permitting the courts to invalidate certain exemption clauses they historically lacked a statutory framework which allowed them to interfere with individual contract terms.
+Generally, parties were also allowed to exclude or ‘contract’ out of implied terms by express agreement as parties were given freedom of contract.
+Clearly, this freedom was open to abuse, particularly where the parties are in an unequal position of bargaining power.
 The Unfair Contract Terms Act 1977 and the Consumer Rights Act 2015 now cover this area.

 UNFAIR CONTRACT TERMS ACT 1977